sokp13/Recruitment-Database/README.md

 ***
 **Entities and Relationships**
 ***
-_Each of these entities will be assigned an easily-trackable identifier, to make accession simpler.
-_

 _Person_
-The representation of the high-school recruit.
+- The representation of the high-school recruit.
 This entity contains the name, and position of each player, among additional information.

 _Teams_
-The representation of the teams which these players played for.
+- The representation of the teams which these players played for.
 This contains the name, location, and coach of each team.

 _Statistics_
-The representation of the player's statline from while playing in high school.
+- The representation of the player's statline from while playing in high school.
 Note: the statstics can be abbreviated.

 - Points per game : PPG
 - Assists per game : APG